Understanding the Ukraine Permission Extension (UPE) Scheme

 A carer of a Ukrainian child

-If you’re no longer in the relationship, you may still qualify if you are the parent or guardian of a Ukrainian child in the UK.
+You will need to provide proof of the relationship, such as a marriage or birth certificate.
+If you are no longer in the relationship, you may still qualify if you are the parent or guardian of a Ukrainian child in the UK.

 Travelling Outside the UK

 Do not travel outside the UK while your application is being considered.
 If you leave, your application will be withdrawn automatically.
+You must be physically in the UK when submitting your UPE application.

 How to Apply